 The second key component of a master’s in information systems security involves ensuring that data is accessible, safe, uncompromised, and recoverable.
 Server malfunctions, power outages, computer glitches, and natural disasters can put a company or organization’s data at risk, so students must learn how to take precautions, such as creating off-site data backups.

-Depending on the school, students also might have to demonstrate their practical, technical skills during a capstone project involving an IT security issue.
+Depending on the school, students also might have to demonstrate their practical skills during a capstone project involving an IT security issue.
 Talk with each school for more details if you’re concerned about whether this will interfere with your current employment schedule.

 Potential courses you’ll take in an online master’s in information systems security degree program